CodeYourFuture/CYF-PD/content/blocks/wip-and-feedback/readme.md

   - Teamwork
 objectives:
   - Describe the benefit of getting early customer feedback.
+  - In max 5 sentences explain how you would assess whether a certain task is a priority or not.
 time: 60
 prep: Plenty of paper and pens
 introduction: Feedback is essential as it lets us know that our message has been